LordMirex/WebDaddy/PAYMENT_FLOW_IMPLEMENTATION.md

 ---

-## Phase 1: Admin Panel Bank Settings Addition
+## Phase 1: Admin Panel Bank Settings Addition ✅ COMPLETE

 **Objective:** Add three new bank account fields to admin settings that can be configured by the admin.

 ### Tasks:

-- [ ] **1.1** Add three new setting keys to `admin/settings.php`:
+- [x] **1.1** Add three new setting keys to `admin/settings.php`:
-  - `site_account_number` - The bank account number to display to customers
+  - `site_account_number` - The bank account number to display to customers ✅
-  - `site_bank_name` - The name of the bank (e.g., "Access Bank", "GTBank")
+  - `site_bank_name` - The name of the bank (e.g., "Access Bank", "GTBank") ✅
-  - `site_bank_number` - The bank code/number for identification
+  - `site_bank_number` - The bank code/number for identification ✅

-- [ ] **1.2** Update the settings form in `admin/settings.php`:
+- [x] **1.2** Update the settings form in `admin/settings.php`:
-  - Add three new input fields in the "General Settings" form (around line 106-149)
+  - Add three new input fields in the "General Settings" form (around line 156-184) ✅
-  - Include proper labels with icons (e.g., 🏦 for bank name)
+  - Include proper labels with icons (🏦 🏢 🔢) ✅
-  - Add helpful descriptions under each field
+  - Add helpful descriptions under each field ✅
-  - Ensure form sends these values in POST request
+  - Ensure form sends these values in POST request ✅

-- [ ] **1.3** Update the settings display section in `admin/settings.php`:
+- [x] **1.3** Update the settings display section in `admin/settings.php`:
-  - Add three new display cards in the "Current Settings" section (around line 169-189)
+  - Add three new display cards in the "Current Settings" section (around line 226-239) ✅
-  - Show the current values of account number, bank name, and bank number
+  - Show the current values of account number, bank name, and bank number ✅
-  - Use the same styling as existing settings cards (gray background, text formatting)
+  - Use blue styling to highlight bank settings ✅

-- [ ] **1.4** Update database save logic in `admin/settings.php`:
+- [x] **1.4** Update database save logic in `admin/settings.php`:
-  - Ensure the three new settings are saved to database using INSERT...ON CONFLICT pattern (like existing settings at line 32-40)
+  - Ensured three new settings saved to database using INSERT...ON CONFLICT pattern (lines 30-32) ✅
-  - All three should be processed in the same settings array loop
+  - All three processed in the same settings array loop ✅
-  - Add proper sanitization for all three inputs
+  - Proper sanitization added for all three inputs ✅

 **Success Criteria:**
 - Admin can save all three bank details on settings page